mdn/content/files/en-us/learn/css/building_blocks/cascade_and_inheritance/index.md

 >
 > A more accurate way to evaluate specificity would be to score the specificity levels individually starting from highest and moving on to lowest when necessary.
 Only when there is a tie between selector scores within a specificity level do you need to evaluate the next level down; otherwise, you can disregard the lower specificity level selectors since they can never overwrite the higher specificity levels.

+### Inline styles

+Inline styles, style declaration is inside a {{htmlattrxref("style")}} attribute, take precedence over all normal styles, no matter the specificity.
+Such declarations don't have selectors, but their specificity can be construed as 1-0-0-0; always more than any other specificity weight no matter how many IDs are in the selectors.

 ### !important

-There is a special piece of CSS that you can use to overrule all of the above calculations.
+There is a special piece of CSS that you can use to overrule all of the above calculations, even inline styles.
 However, you should be very careful while using it — `!important`.
-This is used to make a particular property and value the most specific rule, thus overriding the normal rules of the cascade.
+This is used to make an individual property and value pair the most specific rule, thus overriding the normal rules of the cascade, including normal inline styles.

 > **Note:** It is useful to know that `!important` exists so that you know what it is when you come across it in other people's code. **However, we strongly recommend that you never use it unless you absolutely have to.** `!important` changes the way the cascade normally works, so it can make debugging CSS problems really hard to work out, especially in a large stylesheet.